Skip to content

 • Now, use the tree view in the left and open the examples folder

-• Open the hello-world folder inside the examples folder
+• Open the basic folder inside the examples folder

 • Open the main.c file in the hello-world folder within examples